reframejs/reframe/docs/introduction.template.md

 ##### Rapid Development

-As shown in the example above you create apps with so-called "page configs" and Reframe takes care of the rest:
+As shown in the example above you create apps with so-called "page configs" while Reframe takes care of the rest:
-It automatically transpiles, bundles, routes, renders, and serves your app.
+It automatically transpiles, bundles, routes, renders, and serves your pages.

 Yet, Reframe is designed from the ground up to be entirely flexible.